webdev-dave/reddit-museum/README.md

 ## To Do List

+- add r/beeple to digitalArt galleries
+- add a share link button option
 - add hover effect for hamburger menu button
 - allow sharing of image via injection of custom (sharedImg) gallery;
 - create touch/swipe effect for gallery on mobile
 - add zoom in/out buttons for image in fsMode (and make sure to allow default browser zoom to work - currently not working)
 - make localHostedVideo's and embeddedYoutubeVideo's stop playing automatically on scroll-away
-- get rid of any lag in embedGal transitions
 - add a collapse all button in the NavBarMenu
 - add search button (and map to enter button) to activate search, also show amount of search results on the top of the search results page
-- make sure that every genre loads a minimum of 35 images (if first request < 35 than automatically request and load the next batch or results)
+- make sure that every genre loads a minimum of X images (if first request < X than automatically request and load the next batch or results)
-- add a share link button option
 - add a chromecast / cast to tv option
 - create slide show option that plays art of selected gallery on selected time interval (2sec, 5sec, 10sec)
-- work on accessing sound in reddit videos
 - make videos stop playing automatically when user scrolls out of sight
-- create an array of search keywords out of every individual title word
 - create video banner like MET website for homepage
 - on desktop it is difficult to view total portrait images + their title's at once on screen.
 Perhaps solve this by making a side poster (like in museums) where the title and additional info can go.
 Perhaps also incorporate some creative 3D art/photo frame animations
+- design homepage
 - create footer?
 - look into alternative state management options (react context ?)

 ## Must-Fix/Bugs

-- sound in videos
+- configure sound in locallyHosted reddit videos

 ## Features